joomla/joomla-cms/tests/Integration/README.md

 </phpunit>
 ```
 4. Run `./libraries/vendor/bin/phpunit --testsuite Integration`.
-You should now see on command line something like this:
+You should now see on the command line something like this:

 ```
 $ ./libraries/vendor/bin/phpunit --testsuite Integration